MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  The version returning a `CString` returns the item text.

 ### Remarks
  If `nSubItem` is zero, this function retrieves the item label; if `nSubItem` is nonzero, it retrieves the text of the subitem.
-For more information on the subitem argument, see the discussion of the [LVITEM](http://msdn.microsoft.com/library/windows/desktop/bb774760) structure in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+For more information on the subitem argument, see the discussion of the [LVITEM](http://msdn.microsoft.com/library/windows/desktop/bb774760) structure in the Windows SDK.

 ##  <a name="clistctrl__getnextitem"></a>  CListCtrl::GetNextItem
  Searches for a list view item that has the specified properties and that bears the specified relationship to a given item.